 2. Posterior scleritis

-The anterior scleritis involves the anterior or front portions of an eye, while the posterior scleritis involves the posterior or the hind portion of an eye.
+The anterior scleritis involves the anterior or front parts of the eye, while the posterior scleritis involves the posterior or the back parts of an eye.
 Depending upon their causative factors, signs and symptoms, these two types are further subdivided into different forms.

 Systemic Associations with Scleritis

 Scleritis may be a result of any injury or trauma to the eye, yet most of the cases have been found to be associated with any systemic illness such as: